jisc-services/Public-Documentation/PublicationsRouter/api/API.md

 The second link does not contain a **packaging** element at all, and does not have "package" as its type.

-This means the first link is a link to package held by the router, and the second is a proxy for a URL hosted by the publisher.
+This means the first link is a link to package held by PubRouter, and the second is a proxy for a URL hosted by the publisher.

 #### Packaged Content